-A fundamental problem is that, since there is so far no direct technique for measuring glucose inside the body, the approaches are all varying degrees of indirect measurement, and these generally yield subtle, tenuous and variable results.1 The relationships are not easily seen, and even though the Scientific Method demands experiments that can disprove hypotheses (the "null hypothesis," that glucose concentration absolutely correlates with the chosen parameter in all cases, is impossible to prove), it can often be as hard to disprove these ideas as it is to prove them.
+A fundamental problem is that, since there is so far no direct technique for measuring glucose inside the body, the approaches are all varying degrees of indirect measurement, and these generally yield subtle, tenuous and variable results.
+The relationships are not easily seen, and even though the Scientific Method demands attempting experiments that can disprove hypotheses (i.e., prove the "null hypothesis," that glucose concentration absolutely does not correlate with the chosen parameter), it is emotionally challenging to put effort into a test that might end the quest.

-Because continued funding and enthusiasm depend on producing positive results, most people invested in unproven technologies like those described here work tirelessly to prove this null hypothesis, but efforts are often better directed toward proving that the opposite is true: that there is no strong, enduring relationship between the parameter measured and reference glucose values.
-Emotionally, it seems that every success, regardless how small, supports the idea that success is just ahead, but in fact each experiment that disproves what previous investigators found to be true (that there is no relationship) is a much stronger indication that success can still be achieved.
+Because continued funding and enthusiasm depend on producing positive results, most people invested in unproven technologies (like those described here) work tirelessly to prove their hypothesis, but efforts would often be better directed toward proving that the opposite is true: tests to prove that there is no strong, enduring relationship between the parameter measured and reference glucose values.
+When pursuing a hypothesis, it seems that every success, regardless how small, supports the idea that success is just ahead, but in fact each experiment that disproves what previous investigators thought to be true (that there is a relationship) is a more efficient means of expending energy and funding.
 Every past investigation progressed from faintly encouraging to more promising as it was developed, but to date, the failure mode of each was eventually discovered.
-This is the reason that the tests for technologies are listed below-any effort directed toward disproving the approach is much more efficient (although disheartening if the test succeeds) must be pursued as early as possible in the investigation.
+This is the reason that the tests for technologies are listed below-any effort directed toward disproving the approach is much more efficient (although disheartening if the test succeeds) and must be pursued as early as possible in the investigation.